TaygaHoshi/tt-project/Lists/List of Combat Rules and Mechanics.md

 + If a character is healed to at least 1 health during unconscious state, they become conscious again and they are considered prone.

 # Summoning
-+ When a creature summons minions, as a part of the same action, they can give their summon simple orders.
-Some examples are given below:
-	+ Attack this target
-	+ Run back to me
-	+ Take this action
-	+ Go there
-+ At the end phase of each turn, the summoner can give an order to their summons freely.
-+ Summoners must give these orders by shouting in a language of their choosing unless specified otherwise.
-A summon must be able to hear the summoner clearly.
-Any creatures in the vicinity can also understand the orders, if they know the language used.
++ Summoner can control their minions during combat.
-+ Summoners have a simple telepathic bond to their summons.
-A summoner will know where the summon is and how much damage it suffered at all times.
++ Summoners have a simple telepathic bond to their minions.
+A summoner will know where a minion is and how much damage it suffered at all times.
 + The minions follow the regular initiative order.
-On the turn a minion is summoned, if they have higher initiative than their summoner, they take their turn immediately after the summoner.
+On a turn a minion is summoned, if they have higher initiative than their summoner, they take their turn immediately after the summoner.
-+ Summons gain potency bonus to their damage normally, according to their relevant potency stat.
++ Minions gain potency bonus to their damage normally, according to their relevant potency stat.
++ Minions don't use mana and stamina for their skills, unless specified otherwise.

+# Transformation and Transforming
+#TODO

 # Cover and Line of Sight
 + When a character is behind cover, they are semi-protected against projectile attacks or projectile spells.